-- We will reflect a range of lifestyles and family structures so that all children see themselves and their families reflected back in the lessons. - We will ensure that the law in relation to, for example, marriage, online behaviours, sexuality, gender and violence are explained in age appropriate ways. - Where there are different cultural or religious views about families, relationships or behaviours, we will share these to ensure children see their family views represented. - We will not seek to gain consensus, but will accept and celebrate difference. - We will, as appropriate, ensure that a variety of views and beliefs are reflected back to pupils. - In order to ensure that children of all genders can access information they need, we will teach in mixed gender groups wherever possible. - We will encourage respect and discourage abusive and exploitative relationships. - We will not ask children to represent the views of a particular religious or cultural group to their peers, unless they choose to do so.
+- We will reflect a range of lifestyles and family structures so that all children see themselves and their families reflected within lessons. - We will ensure that the law in relation to, for example, marriage, online behaviours, sexuality, gender and violence are explained in age appropriate ways. - Where there are different cultural or religious views about families, relationships or behaviours, we will share these to ensure family views are represented. - We will not seek to gain consensus, but will accept and celebrate differences. - We will, as appropriate, ensure that a variety of views and beliefs are reflected back to pupils. - In order to ensure that children of all genders can access information they need, we will teach in mixed gender groups wherever necessary. - We will encourage respect and discourage abusive and exploitative relationships.

+• We will not ask children to represent the views of a particular religious or cultural group to their peers, unless they choose to do so.